chendo/filepath/README.md

 ## Without `filepath`

+(These following screenshots are out of date and reflect v0.2)

 ![Without filepath](https://img.skitch.com/20110421-x5476hjstjuf74wpyg83h763a2.png Without filepath)

 Sure, you might say "I'd just type and tab complete that shit."
 But let's